ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 ## 4. Peerdirect Support

-SPEAD2 provides support for Nvidias GPU Direct technology.
+SPEAD2 provides support for Nvidia's GPUDirect technology.
 This allows data to be copied directly from a Mellanox NIC to a Nvidia GPU without having to go through system memory.
-SPEAD2 needs to be using the udp_ibv transport to make use of GPU direct.
-By using GPU direct, the system memory bandwidth requirements are significantly reduced as the data never does not pass through system RAM.
+SPEAD2 needs to be using the udp_ibv transport to make use of GPUDirect.
+By using GPUDirect, the system memory bandwidth requirements are significantly reduced as the data never does not pass through system RAM.

-Currently GPU Direct is not supported on the gaming cards (RTX and GTX cards).
-It is only supported on the server grade cards (such as the A100.).
+Currently GPUDirect is not supported on the gaming cards (RTX and GTX cards).
+It is only supported on the server-grade cards (such as the A100.).

 TODO: Write a script demonstrating how to use Peerdirect works.
 Update this descrption once this script has been written.